vnau/KeePass2Trezor/README.md

 > To prevent this issue, it is recommended to either stay on a previous firmware version or use an alternative master key source before updating the firmware.
 > If the issue has already occurred, the only way at the current moment to regain access to KeePass database is by downgrading the firmware. **Please ensure you have your recovery seed before attempting to downgrade firmware.**
 >
-> I am working to resolve this issue as quickly as possible.
+> A fix is in progress and is expected to be released by the end of this week.

 ## Features